 – Beauty consciousness where one’s body matters significantly.

 Nutrition plays an important role.
 Food has got a lot of medicinal value as well, making the right food choices can help protect us from common health problems.
 Also, like taste preferences, every individual has different calorie needs and fitness goals.
-AI & technology can play a huge role in following ways:
+AI & technology can play a huge role in the following ways:

-– Measure nutritional value of all the food we consume and keep us informed about its health/fitness implications.
+– Measure the nutritional value of all the food we consume and keep us informed about its health/fitness implications.

 Read these articles as a follow up on various points mentioned in this post: